dom1torii/cs2prac/README.md

 This script is made to make some useful practice things easier mainly by creating some chat !commands with cs_script.

 ## Features
 - Show how much damage was dealt when shooting someone in console.
+- Ping players by typing `@name` in chat.

 Commands:
 ```